ahelii16/SmartEmailTracker/README.md

 Email input can given from the form or uploaded as a PDF, text file or an image.
  - NOTE: If any file is found to not be showing, please write the absolute path that file.

-# Email Format assumed for PDF or txt file:
+## Sample email format assumed for PDF or txt file:

 To: Rahul@CitiBankPune.com